arthurjguerra/aws-certifications/README.md

-# aws-certifications
-AWS Certification Material
+# AWS Certifications
+This repository contains some material useful for AWS Certifications.

+## AWS Solutions Architect